A friend phoned and said the doctor told her she had plantar fasciitis in her right foot. “The pain is killing me,” she said. “Could be walking.”

 Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, may help to relieve the pain.
 You should ask for medical advice if you worry about allergies or contraindications.

 If the problem has not improved after trying all the above for several months, your doctor may recommend other options:

 - platelet-rich plasma injection

 - Tenex procedure

-Surgery is the last option when all else failed to stop pain.
-But it must weigh against the unwanted side effects of weakening the arch of the foot.
+Surgery is the last option when all else fails to stop the pain.
+But it must weigh against the unwanted side effects of weakening the foot arch.

-If you ignore the condition and not getting treatment or rest, further strain can rupture the plantar fascia.
+If you ignore the condition and do not get treatment or rest, further strain can rupture the plantar fascia.
 Typical signs and symptoms of plantar fascia rupture include a clicking or snapping sound, significant local swelling, and acute pain in the sole of the foot.

 You can develop chronic plantar fasciitis from recurring acute attacks.
 This can change the way you walk and cause injury to your legs, knees, hips, and back.

-Therefore, it is wise to stay with some of the preventative remedies even when all the symptoms have cleared.
+Therefore, it is wise to stay with some preventative remedies even when all the symptoms have cleared.